 Once upon a last weekend I stumbled into a free sample table at my local grocery store.
 I’m always a sucker for samples, but not in the way most people are.
 No, I’m an actual sucker because I still haven’t figured out how to accept a free sample but still politely decline buying whatever it is they’re peddling.
 Words fail me.
 My face starts to flush.
 And the next thing I know, there’s a $7.49 tub of pumpkin-sunflower-flax seed butter in my basket.

 All I wanted was some cat food.
 And maybe a can of beans.

 The good news is this time I actually loved the product… I didn’t love the price tag so much.
-When I got home, I told Chris to go easy on it because it was expensive, and then proceeded to eat almost the whole tub myself in a couple of days.
+When I got home, I told my partner to go easy on it because it was expensive, and then proceeded to eat almost the whole tub myself in a couple of days.

 It was the perfect storm, really.
 I knew making your own peanut butter was a simple process, but I’d never done it before.
 And since I couldn’t stomach the idea of shelling out $8 every time I wanted a 9 oz. fix of fancy seed butter, I got busy.

 First, I tested the oily waters by making Smitten Kitchen’s Peanutella – with one tiny tweak.
 We’ve been on a food detox that includes no added sugars, so I attempted to make this chocolatey, peanutty spread with dates instead of powdered sugar.
 Success!
 Maybe not as sweet as some might want it, but I knew it was going to be paired with apples, so it was the perfect substitute.

 Once I realized how ridiculously easy it is to make homemade nut butter, I went back to the grocery store and tried not to cry every time I accidentally looked at the price tags on organic nuts/seeds.